swoops/mutual_julia/README.md

 ```
 Select julia_gl and click the settings button.
 From there change the shader file to
 the file of your choice and you are ready to go.

-If you just want to have this as a Julia fractal screen saver and not the TOTP
-stuff then reference the shader_no_m.glsl fragment shader instead of the shader.glsl.